-By default, your photos' results will be shown by Photofeeler Rank (a percentile).
+By default, your photos' results are shown by Photofeeler Rank (a percentile).

-For Business and Social tests, if you score 70% in Likability, for instance, it means your photo scored higher in Likability than 70% of photos in our database.
+For Business and Social tests, if you score 70% in Likable, for instance, it means your photo scored higher in likability than 70% of photos in the Photofeeler database.

 A rank of 50% is average, so you'll want to get at or above that level.

-Knowing what we do about this, though, we believe that anyone can hit the 90th percentile (a 90% Photofeeler Rank or higher) in all categories with enough experimentation.
+The Photofeeler team adamantly believes that anyone can hit the 90th percentile (a 90% Photofeeler Rank or higher) for any trait with enough experimentation.

-We've noticed that Dating users can get very discouraged by a photo's low Attractive % due to common misconceptions specific to measures of Attractiveness.
-Allow us to clear the air with some truths:
+Dating users are often discouraged by a photo's low Attractive % due to common misconceptions specific to measures of attractiveness.
+Some truths to counteract the myths:

-1. Our Attractive %s have nothing to do with a 1-10 scale
+1. Photofeeler Attractive %s have nothing to do with a 1-10 scale

 Many people assume a score of "20%" relates to a "2 out of 10" on a 1-10 scale, but these systems aren't actually related at all.
-Like all other traits on our site, Attractive Ranks are given as a percentile.
-A percentile of 20% means that your photo did better than 20% of tested photos in our database.
-It isn't necessarily bad— it just hasn't beat out 80% of the competition!
+Like all other traits on Photofeeler, Attractive Ranks are given as a percentile.
+A percentile of 20% means that your photo did better than 20% of tested photos in the database.
+It isn't necessarily bad — it just hasn't beat out 80% of the competition!

-Keep in mind that it can be tough competition around here— especially when users test many photos with better and better results.
+Keep in mind that it can be tough competition on Photofeeler — especially when users test many photos with better and better results.